 Together we can often achieve things that are impossible to do on our own.
-We can prevent something bad from happening or we can produce something good, even if none of us could do it by herself.
+We can prevent something bad from happening, or we can produce something good, even if none of us could do it by ourselves.
 But when are we morally required to do something of moral importance together with others?

 Table of Contents

 3. Joint Ability and How ‘Ought’ Implies ‘Can’ for Pluralities of Agents

 4. Knowing When We Have Collective Moral Obligations

 5. What Collective Obligations Mean for Individual Agents: Contributory Obligations, Non-Compliance, and Joint Blameworthiness

 6. A Comparison of Existing Accounts of Collective Obligations

 7. Massively Shared Obligations and Global Poverty